Security-Onion-Solutions/securityonion-docs/cloud-azure.rst

 For high volume production monitoring, choose a multi-node grid architecture.
 At least two search nodes are recommended for redundancy purposes.

 Listed below are the minimum suggested distributed grid instance quantities, sizes, and storage requirements.
-Note that when using virtual machines with the minimum RAM requirements you may need to enable memory swapping.
+Prefer increasing VM memory over enabling swap memory, for best performance.
+High volume networks will need more powerful VM types with more storage than those listed below.

 VPN Node